Mechanical axis planning, temporary hemiepiphysiodesis and rebound surveillance

 Physiological alignment and red flags

-- Physiological varus and valgus follow an age-related course.
+- Physiological varus and valgus follow a predictable age-related course in young children.

-- Pathological features include asymmetry, progression, pain and systemic disease.
+- Pathological features include asymmetry, progression, pain, short stature and systemic disease.

 - Treatment depends on diagnosis and growth remaining.